bxdoan/bxdoan/README.md

 <div align="center">

-> Few things can help an individual more than to place responsibility on him, and to let him know that you trust him.
+> Go confidently in the direction of your dreams.
+Live the life you have imagined.

-> — Booker T. Washington —
+> — Henry David Thoreau —

 </div>